 Our very own Shichida Program Lead, Madeleine Lourdes, has written a great article about how to keep your children stimulated and entertained during the lockdown.
 Please check out her blogpost Suddenly alone in your house with your child under 5?

 Provide them with the tools to teach themselves

 Children are naturally inquisitive.
 Between the ages of 0-3 years old, they learn by input, meaning that their brains are absorbing all the information they are exposed to as a sponge.
 Gathering information during this phase of cognitive development will prepare them for the output phase.
 The more information they input, the more they will be able to output later since children have object permanence.

-Of course, it is best to play with these toys and games together with your child, so that you can help with the input and offer praise and encouragement.
+It is best to play with these toys and games together with your child.
+Co-play offers opportunities to offer praise and encouragement.
 However, once you have fostered a love of learning in your child, they will be able to use these tools more and more independently to teach themselves.

 Shichida early learning centres offer a host of educational tools and games that focus on all areas of cognitive development.
 Please check out our Online Store for ideas and options.

 Embrace online learning

 Online learning is an adjustment.
 For most young children (and some parents), it is an entirely foreign concept.
 Just like with anything new, it can be daunting, scary, and seemingly impossible.
 However, just like any new experience, the more we do it, the better we get at it.